pixavier/mqtt4snap/README.md

 ## MQTT.js library

-MQTT4Snap *!* is based on the [MQTT.js](https://github.com/mqttjs/MQTT.js) library, which is load on the fly, using the "load JS from url".
-The version used ([unpkg CDN repo](https://unpkg.com/mqtt/)) is specified into the "load MQTT library" block.
+MQTT4Snap *!* is based on the [MQTT.js](https://github.com/mqttjs/MQTT.js) library, and loads it on the fly using the "load JS from url".
+The "load MQTT library" block specifies the version used from the ([unpkg CDN repo](https://unpkg.com/mqtt/)).

 ![load MQTT library](img/loadMQTT.png)